211225347/Smart-Academic-Library-Assistance-System-SALAS-/STATE_TRANSITION_DIAGRAMS.md

 **Key States:** Active, DueSoon, Renewed, Overdue, Escalated, Returned, Archived

 **Key Transitions:**
-- A Loan is created Active when a student borrows a book
+- `createLoan` initialises the loan as Active when a student borrows a book
-- The system automatically transitions the loan to DueSoon 3 days before the due date, triggering an email notification (FR-07)
+- `scheduleReminder [daysUntilDue == 3]` triggers the DueSoon state and FR-07 email
-- The guard condition on the Overdue → Escalated transition enforces FR-03: borrowing is blocked when fines exceed R100
+- `escalateFine [fineExceedsR100]` enforces the FR-03 guard: borrowing blocked when fines exceed R100
+- `payFineAndReturn [paymentSuccessful]` includes a payment guard before the loan can close
-- The Returned state transitions to Archived, an explicit UML terminal state, which records that the loan is complete and increments the available copy count
+- `Archived` is the explicit terminal state confirming the loan record is stored and the lifecycle is complete

-**FR Mapping:**
+**Functional Requirements Mapping**
-- FR-03: Controls the Active, Overdue, and Escalated states with fine-based guard conditions
+- FR-03: Controls Active, Overdue, Escalated states and the fineExceedsR100 guard
-- FR-07: Triggers transitions to DueSoon and Overdue states via the notification scheduler
+- FR-07: Triggers the scheduleReminder and dueDatePassed transitions

 ---